-Nominations are now open for the 2020 PRECIOUS Awards.
-Nominations close 8pm, Friday 16th October 2020.
+Nominations are now open for the 15th Annual PRECIOUS Awards.

 THE START UP BUSINESS OF THE YEAR

-Open to entrepreneurs of all ages.
+This category is open to entrepreneurs who have started a business within the last 12 months.
 Judges will consider the journey undertaken by the entrepreneur from concept to reality, the barriers that were overcome, the determination and passion behind the business, and the results.
-Judges will also consider the business model, the product/service and the aspirations of the business

 THE YOUNG ENTREPRENEUR OF THE YEAR